nkabbara/nkabbara.github.io/tango/one-day-i-decided-that-i-am-a-dancer.md

 I must let myself be danced by the music.
 That was my second rule-resistant challenge.

+_before strating, check rembarkable 'Book' under tango folder for shape of this chapter_

+The two most important words in tango are embrace and musicality.

 This was the point where it became clear that assuming an identity isn't about abiding by rules and setting up my environment to facilitate its manifestation.
 As hard as I tried, the fears and difficulties involved kept me at the periphery.
 I was simply not in it.
 I felt like a spectator at a show where every once in a while the host would involve the audience by inviting them up to stage.
 I would go to milongas and it felt like I was a spectator that was getting good at sneaking in a few dances here and there.

 This all changed one night when during the last dance, dance five of five that would free me to go home, I was horrified to realize that I was still an agnostic.
 My rules, as helpful as they were, have done all they could do.
 To assume an identity is much simpler than I thought.
 All you had to do was decide.
 So that night, I decided that I am a dancer. _The rules although were pushing me out of my comfort zone, the were not enough to push me out of it inot identity zone_.